-NASA, in joint ventures with the French agency, Centre National d'Etudes Spatiales (CNES), also operates a satellite based transmitter in this band that is used to perform space-based observations and measurements of surface topography, soil moisture, sea surface height, etc.
+NASA participates in joint ventures with the French agency, Centre National d'Etudes Spatiales (CNES) on space-based observations and measurements of surface topography, soil moisture, sea surface height, etc.

 2. Allocations

 2a.
 Allocation Table

 The frequency allocation table shown below is extracted from the NTIA Manual of Regulations and Procedures for Federal Radio Frequency Management, Chapter 4 - Allocations, Allotments and Plans.